Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 ### 2.6.
 Plan Limitation Enforcement
 - ⏳ Create middleware for checking subscription features
-- ⏳ Implement validation for content types based on plan
+- ⏳ Implement validation for limitations based on plan
 - ⏳ Add restriction logic for premium features
-- ⏳ Create validation for max scenes per job
+- ⏳ Create validation for max scenes per job logic
-- ⏳ Implement monthly job count tracking and limits
+- ⏳ Implement monthly job count tracking and limits (counter for every job)

+#### 2.6.1.
+Plan Limitation APIs
+- ⏳ POST /api/subscription/transactions/calculate-job-cost - Enhance existing endpoint.
+Check if user has sufficient tokens before deducting.
+Up to now only gives the cost of the job, but does not check if the user has sufficient tokens.
+- ⏳ POST /api/subscription/limitations/usage -
+-> Check if a feature is available in user's plan (content type is allowed, max scenes) --> If not backend validation and frontend different render behaviour (e.g. disable button, show a message, etc.).
+Max scenes, content type limitation
+-> Check if a job counter has reached the limit defined in the plan

+#### 2.6.2 Frontend Limitation Check
+- ⏳ Check configuration of the options in the json files for each option (planId) -> Render different feedback and disable options if the user has not the permission to use them
+-> Duration / max scenes
+-> Visual Selection
+-> Voice Selection
+-> Assembly Templates Selection

 ### 2.7.
 Frontend Dashboard Pages for Subscription and Tokens